AdobeDocs/commerce-php/src/pages/developer/components/web-api/services.md

          <ul>
             <li>
                `ref`.
                   Required.
 Referenced resource.
-Valid values are `self`, `anonymous`, or a Magento resource, such as `Magento_Customer::group`.
+Valid values are `self`, `anonymous`, or a resource, such as `Magento_Customer::group`.
-               <strong>Note</strong>:The Magento web API framework enables guest users to access resources that are configured with `anonymous` permission.
+               <strong>Note</strong>:The web API framework enables guest users to access resources that are configured with `anonymous` permission.
                   Any user that the framework cannot authenticate through existing <a href="https://devdocs.magento.com/guides/v2.4/get-started/authentication/gs-authentication.html">authentication mechanisms</a> is considered a guest user.
             </li>